 Here’s a recipe for a really complete backcountry first aid kit that fits into a gallon size freezer bag:

 This one has all the big guns for a true wilderness emergency.
 I’ve included a flexible splint that you can mold around an injured leg or arm.
 There’s also a clotting sponge to help stop heavy bleeding.

 In the wintertime, I carry chemical warmers, which can totally save your fingers and toes from freezing.

 And the disgusting brown mess in this baggie is called tincture of benzoin.
-Every had trouble getting bandages to stick to a sweaty foot?
+Ever had trouble getting bandages to stick to a sweaty foot?
 Well, rub a little benzoin on and that tape will be on there for a month.
 It’s like magic.